 - Rub a little balm into your palms, cup your hands over your nose, and inhale.
 Drop your hands and take a few more deep breaths.
-Wiggle your fingers one by one, then move your hands, and swing your arms.
+Wiggle your fingers one by one, then move all your fingers together, then your hands and wrists, and swing your arms.

 - Rub a little balm into your temples, neck, jaw line, or shoulders where you're holding tension.
 Create a tiny spa experience for yourself or those you're with while stuck in the long line.
 Why not?

 - If you're still tense after trying one or more of the previous ideas, add singing.
 Yes, singing.
 Become your own balm--as all our ancestors did at some point.
 Sing a song you loved as a child or that you love now.
 Sing as loud as you are able to.
 Sing alone or with others.
 I like to dedicate songs to the Salish sea and her people.
-Or to people who we've loved and lost.
-This helps me remember how lucky I am to be here right now, which never fails to ease tension, even when I'm running late with a plane to catch.
+Or to people who we've loved and lost in our family.
+This helps me remember how lucky I am to be here right now, which never fails to ease tension, even when I'm running late with a plane to catch, and hungry, and grouchy.

-Ingredients: The ingredients in this ferry traffic tension balm include 1) organic olive oil infused with 2) Whidbey Island Douglas Fir (windfall branches gathered after windstorms), and 3-5) peppermint, spearmint, and burdock root grown here at Silly Dog Studios outside Langley, and 6) rosemary grown here or gifted to us by trusted local friends.
-Plus beeswax and just one drop of peppermint essential oil per tin.
+Ingredients: The ingredients in this ferry traffic tension balm include 1) organic olive oil infused with 2) windfall Whidbey Island Douglas Fir branches, and 3-5) peppermint, spearmint, and burdock root grown here at Ritual Mischief outside Langley, and 6) rosemary grown here or gifted to us by trusted local friends.
+Plus, local beeswax (healing in its own right) and just one drop of peppermint essential oil per tin.

 What our relationships with local plants bring us!
 Your experience of the plants and trees in this salve may be remarkably different from ours: that's the nature of relationships with the living.
 See medical disclaimer below.
 You may simply love the plants for their smell or the memories that they bring up in you or how soft the salve feels or for the salve's ability to offer you a momentary green and plant-y hug in your This-Traffic-SUCKS!!! day.
 That's great!
 And.
 Here is what our relationships with the local plants and trees (interconnected with our relationships with the land, local wise women, and ancestors) in this salve bring to us: